Studio Faculty

 Leslie McGinn

-Trained in New York under Andre Eglevsky and was a member of the Eglevsky Ballet Company at the age of 16.
+Leslie trained in New York under Andre Eglevsky and was a member of the Eglevsky Ballet Company at the age of 16.
 Danced as a child in The Usdan Performing Arts Camp in New York.
 Performed with Fernando Bujones and George De La Pena in Coppelia, Cinderella, Nutcracker, Sleeping Beauty and many more.
 Also studied at American Ballet Theatre and Joffrey Ballet in N.Y.C.
 Studied Jazz & Tap at Steps on Broadway.
 Attended Adelphi University majoring in dance, becoming the first freshman to perform in their dance company.
 Member of Chamber Ballet of Williamsburg and Young Audiences of Virginia.
 Director of Southside Ballet Studio since 1981.
 Leslie has choreographed and judged for many plays & beauty pageants.
-For the Smithfield Little Theater this fall Leslie will be choreographing "Peter Pan", other plays include, "Annie", "Dark Of The Moon and " Steppin' Out ".
-Won numerous awards for choreography at dance competitions and was awarded "Educator Of The Year" in Richmond through a nomination from The Governors School For The Arts.
+She has choreographed “Grease,” "Peter Pan", "Annie", "Dark Of The Moon” and " Steppin' Out " for the Smithfield Little Theatre.
+She stars as “Clara’s Mother” in Southside Ballet’s annual production of the “The Nutcracker.”
+Leslie has won numerous awards for choreography at dance competitions and was awarded "Educator Of The Year" in Richmond through a nomination from The Governors School For The Arts.
+Leslie is an active member of Dance Educators of America.

 Amanda Spivey Rogers